Nelnitorian/techlife_bulb/README.md

 ## Known issues
 - The `TechLife Pro` app will stop being able to reach the lightbulb once the traffic redirection is in place.
 - At the time being there is no check for whether the lightbulb is online or not.
 HA will operate as if the lightbulb were always online, even if it is not.
+This will lead to a mismatch between the state of the lightbulb and the state of the entity in HA.

 ## Credits and Info